How does the Out of Hours service work?

 In Buckinghamshire, this service is provided by the South Central Ambulance Service (SCAS) from their bases in Bicester and Hampshire.

-NHS 111 is free to callers from both mobile phone and landlines and accessible 24 hours a day, 365 days a year, by dialling 1-1-1.
+NHS 111 is free to callers from both mobile phone and landlines and accessible 24 hours a day, seven days a week, by dialling 1-1-1.

-We provide GP Out of Hours services Monday to Friday from 6.30pm to 8.00am and for 24 hours a day at weekends and during bank holidays.
+We provide GP Out of Hours services Monday to Friday from 18:30-08.00 and for 24 hours a day at weekends and bank holidays.

 Our Out of Hours service operates clinically from a range of primary care centres throughout Buckinghamshire so that, no matter where you live, you should not have too far to travel.
 You may be given an appointment at one of our primary care centres after being assessed by the 111 team.
 We do not offer a walk-in service at these sites so please do not turn up without an appointment.

 For links to directions please click centre name.